cesarderio/reading-notes/401-reading-notes/class-19.md

 [AWS SQS vs SNS](https://medium.com/awesome-cloud/aws-difference-between-sqs-and-sns-61a397bf76c5)

-What is the difference betweeen SQS and SNS?
+What is the difference between SQS and SNS?

 * SQS is a Simple Queue Service and SNS is a Simple Notification Service.